devspace-sh/devspace/docs/pages/cli/image-building/workflow-basics.md

       kaniko:
         cache: true
 ```
-The config excerpt shown above would tell DevSpace CLI to build the image `default` with kaniko and to use caching while building the image.
+The config excerpt shown above would tell DevSpace to build the image `default` with kaniko and to use caching while building the image.

 > In comparison to using a local Docker daemon, **kaniko is currently rather slow** at building images.
 Therefore, it is currently recommended to use Docker for building images.
 </details>